thesovereignrepo/The-Sovereign-Repository/04-Bitcoin/03-Advanced/Nodes.md

 `TLDR; For this reason, Fulcrum emerges as a clear winner in this benchmark`

 While Fulcrum is best, it is not the default indexer on dojos.
-Additional configuration and a restart of your node is required to run Fulcrom.
+Additional configuration and a restart of your node is required to run Fulcrum.
 One downside of using the Fulcrum indexer is that it's sensitive to node power loss.
 If your node abruptly loses power, the Fulcrum index can be corrupted and require your to delete and rebuild the index database which can take several days to complete.

 ### Network and Power Backup
-Running your own node requires 365/24/7 uptime to remain efficient and reliabile.
+Running your own node requires 365/24/7 uptime to remain efficient and reliable.
 The bitcoin blockchain is constantly being updated as transactions occur and blocks are added.
 Your node is constantly communicating with other nodes in the bitcoin network verifying and storing the data on its internal hard drive or SSD.
 The address indexer runs on your node and continuously indexes new blocks to provide fast access to the transactions.
 These processes take time to re-sync to blockchain data if they're interrupted by power or network outages.
 Use an Uninterruptible Power Supply (UPS) to provide backup power to your node and networking equipment (router, switches, etc).
 Also, consider subscribing to a secondary backup Internet service to use in case your primary Internet service is temporarily unavailable.

 ### Summary